kevintruong/til/Networking, Part 4: Building a simple TCP Server.md

 ## Server code example
-A complete simple server example is shown below.
+A working simple server example is shown below.
+Note this example is incomplete - for example it does not close either socket descriptor, or free up memory created by `getaddrinfo`
 ```C

 #include <string.h>